Waterfall Project Management: A Brief History and Introduction

 - Operations -> Analysis — issues uncovered in production could not have been anticipated during the software testing phase or some corner use cases.

 4.3 Fundamental Principles of Waterfall

 The Waterfall model rests on the following pillars:

-- The core activities in a development cycle where business value is created lie in the Analysis and Development stages.
-The rest is necessary because we could not get satisfactory outcomes by executing only those two stages.
+- The core activities in a development cycle where business value has created the lie in the Analysis and Development stages.
+The rest is necessary because executing only those two stages could not achieve satisfactory outcomes.
 Aside from Analysis and Development, all project steps must be minimized in terms of cost and schedule to retain a competitive advantage.

 - We do not have to go beyond the previous stage or two in the Waterfall model to fix mistakes when they happen.
-Unfortunately, this is not the reality; sometimes, we must go back to Analysis to figure out what happened.
+Unfortunately, this is not the reality; sometimes, we must return to Analysis to determine what happened.